JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/tutorials/model_catalogue.md

 The tunable parameters for the `EvoTreeModel` can be found from the [documentation of the `EvoTrees.jl` package](https://evovest.github.io/EvoTrees.jl/stable/) under the EvoTreeClassifier section.

-Please note that support for counterfactual generation with both `LaplaceReduxModel` and `EvoTreeModel` is not yet fully implemented.
+Please note that support for counterfactual generation with both `LaplaceNN` and `EvoTreeModel` is not yet fully implemented.

 ## References